kankodakoda/lab1/README.md

 Lab assignment 1 in the course Object-oriented Programming and Design, GU/Chalmers

 See Canvas for instructions.
-This is an edit by be
+This is an edit by me